Battle of Gembloux (1940): Battle of Hannut

 The Corps de Cavalerie had defeated German attempts to close on the Dyle line at Hannut and retired to the second line of defence at Gembloux, about 35 km to the south-west.
 The French and German tanks had exacted a heavy toll on each other, the French had knocked out 160 German tanks for 105 losses.
-By retreating from the battlefield, the French lost many of their knocked-out tanks, while the Germans repaired nearly 3/4 of their disabled vehicles; only 49 tanks were destroyed and 111 tanks were repaired.
+By retreating from the battlefield, the French lost many of their knocked-out tanks, while the Germans repaired nearly three-quarters of their disabled vehicles; only 49 tanks were destroyed and 111 tanks were repaired.
 German casualties were 60 men killed and another 80 wounded.

 Hoepner pursued the French despite warnings from 5th Panzer Brigade of the 4th Panzer Division, that its losses from Hannut meant any further damage would be tantamount to "suicide".
 Hoepner did not wait for the infantry divisions to close up and tried to bounce the French out of their defences.
 The XVI Panzer Corps ran into retreating French columns and inflicted many losses.
 The closeness of the pursuit created severe problems for the French artillery, which was reluctant to risk inflicting casualties on its own side.
 The French set up new anti-tank screens and lacking infantry support, Hoepner was forced into a frontal attack.
 The two panzer divisions reported many losses on 14 May and were forced to slow their pursuit.
 In the aftermath, the French armoured units were joined by fresh formations which then set up a new defensive position to the east of Gembloux.